opendocsg/opendoc-supreme-court-practice-directions-2021/PART-15-Assessment of Costs Matters and Costs.md

 </ul>

 (2) The Registrar may refuse any request for the use of any of the services described in this Part at any time owing to the unavailability of staff or equipment or for any other reason.
 The Registrar need not give any reasons for the refusal of such a request.

-## 121. Applications to use the Video Conference Facilities and Usage of Additional Equipment

 (1) A request to use the video conference facilities for the hearing of any matter before a Judge or Registrar must be made by filing a Request through the Electronic Filing Service at least 14 working days before the hearing at which those facilities are to be used and Form 21 of Appendix A of these Practice Directions in Portable Document Format (PDF) must be annexed to the Request electronic form.